 - Complete all courses in the teacher certification sequence.
 (Any remaining subject area or degree requirements can be completed after student teaching.)

-- Go to a clinic for a TB test and give the test report to the Education Department.
-You may not begin student teaching until you have a current TB test report on file in the Education Department.
+- Go to a clinic for a TB test and give the test report to the education department.
+You may not begin student teaching until you have a current TB test report on file in the education department.

-Advanced Methods in Teaching (EDUC 660 or MUEP 660)
+Advanced Methods in Teaching (weekly seminar)

 Student Teacher Retreat at Björklunden